KFQSSRFFTPA/Fantasy-Football/README.md

 ![](https://raw.githubusercontent.com/KFQSSRFFTPA/Fantasy-Football/main/Images/missed_games.PNG)

 Of the top 24 players by VOR in each position, **only 2 kickers** missed playing at least one game during the fantasy season(17 weeks).
-The other 4 positions each had 11 to 12 players that missed a minimum of one week
+The other 4 positions each had 11 to 12 players that missed a minimum of one week.

-Other reasons for this disconnect include:
+Other reasons for this disconnect between ADP and VOR include:
 + The best kicker and defense have a lower potential VOR ceiling compared to the top players in other skill positions.
 + People feel that predicting the top kicker and defense for the whole season is harder than predicting for other positions
 + Many believe that K/DST points are extremely matchup dependent and are willing to replace them each week using the waiver wire